 No case of corruption has been seen or acknowledged yet.
 We still are a small company that employs and contacts itself only with respectable partners.

-Wherever possible, in animaná we try to work only with suppliers and partners that act with transparency and integrity, and undergo procedures for local and international certifications and standards.
+Wherever possible, in animaná work only with suppliers and partners that act with transparency and integrity, and undergo procedures for local and international certifications and standards.